 Reasons A Seller May Want to Back Out of Real Estate Contracts

 As we've covered, most sellers that back out of a contract do so because of extreme situations - not simply because the changed their mind.
 That being said, here are a few common reasons that a home seller may be considering backing out:

 - Lack of housing options: In 2021 and 2022 many home sellers found themselves in a predicament.
 They needed to sell their home in order to liquidate their equity, but couldn't find a reasonable substitute for the property they were selling.
 Since Summer of 2022, we have seen inventory begin to improve and prices moderate.
 Hopefully this will not be as major of a hurdle, despite higher interest rates.

 - Emotional connection to a property: If you've spend half your life in a house, it can be hard to difficult to move on and enter into a new season of life.

 - Unexpected life events: Job loss, pregnancy, family death or health problems could all play a very serious factor in deciding whether it makes sense to proceed with a purchase contract.

 If you do not have any good reasons for breaking the contract, then you shouldn't break it at all.
 You will lose many things when you cancel the agreement, and your money is one of them if there is an earnest money deposit involved.

 To avoid getting into problems during your home sale that may force you to cancel your contract, you need to sell with professionals.
-Our team at SimpleShowing offers professional home selling services to anyone willing to sell their property.
+Our team at SimpleShowing offers professional home selling services in Florida, Texas and Georgia.
 Get in touch with us and let our experts help you in the home selling process.